genocrunch/genocrunch/README.md

 $ get_version.py
 ```

-This will create a .json file in the genocrunch main directory with a name looking like `version_2017-12-18_18:03:08.898906.json`.
+This will create a .json file in the working directory with a name looking like `version_2017-12-18_18:03:08.898906.json`.

 Sign in as admin and navigate to Infos>Versions
 Click on the **New Version** button and fill the form.